Best Xbox Series X hard drive, SSD, and memory card solutions in 2024: all the fastest solutions we've tested

 Upgrade your console with the best Xbox Series X hard drive and memory expansions

-The fastest solution available to you (for the time being) is undoubtedly going to be the officially licensed Seagate Storage Expansion card or the WD Black C50.
-These allow for native performance that's on par with the Xbox Series X's very speedy internal SSD.
+The best Xbox Series X hard drives we've found so far are the officially licensed Seagate Storage Expansion card and the WD Black C50, though we'd opt for the latter.
+Both allow for native performance that's on par with the Xbox Series X's very speedy internal SSD.
 Keep in mind that you cannot boot Xbox Series X games off of an external hard drive at present, whether it's an SSD or HDD, so we tend to view these options more as expanded storage for unused last-generation games.
-They also make transferring game captures and screenshots a lot easier.
+The C50 gets the edge in its slightly lower price point, though if you're going for 2TB you'll need to check out Seagate.

 The Quick List